asyncapi/website/pages/blog/intent-driven-api.md

 ## 4. Validate the intents and their UX

-With the new API mock built-in Javascript, we chose some of the most used [generator templates](https://github.com/asyncapi/generator#list-of-official-generator-templates) and replaced all the calls made to the old [Parser-js](https://github.com/asyncapi/parser-js) API with the new ones.
+With the new API mock built-in Javascript, we chose some of the most used [generator templates][templates] and replaced all the calls made to the old [Parser-js][parser-js] API with the new ones.

 This step made us realize that some of the intents we mocked up worked like a charm: We were pretty happy seeing how the code got simplified.